 Every city worth their status has a park.
 New York has Central Park.
 Paris has Jardin du Luxembourg and of course, Ipswich has Queens Park.
 Established in 1864, this park is almost as old as the city itself, taking up prime CBD real estate like its famous park counterparts.

 Along with the usual suspects you expect from a city’s botanic gardens – rolling green hills, Japanese garden, rose garden – this park has a nature centre (read: zoo) in it.

 What’s more, you can keep your wallet firmly fastened for this day out – the wildlife centre is completely free (although a gold coin is appreciated).
 Meander along the pram-friendly boardwalks to see Aussie natives like wombats, bilbies and quolls.

 Pack a picnic or tuck into the Queens Park Cafe to refuel before walking to Lions Lookout, the highest peak in the park, for the best views over the city’s skyline.

 Here’s cheers to Ipswich’s first and only brewery, 4 Hearts Brewing and Pumpyard Bar and Brewery.

 With a track record of making the liquid gold since 1903, this brewery-turned-bar specialises in six local beers and has oodles of the bottled stuff beyond the taps too.

 Built inside the Old Technical College, this bar is best recognised for its industrial architecture and six, shiny, silver vats of beer brewing away behind you.

 For $15 you can taste your way from pale ale to stout with a tasting board that samples the six house-made beers.

-With a menu that perfectly pairs with beer, take our word for it and order the loaded sweet potato fries, which takes your humble sweet potato fries and tops them with chilli con carne for a life-changing meal.
+With a menu that perfectly pairs with beer, take our word for it and order the sweet potato fries with black rosemary salt and ranch mayo for an amazing meal.